Sammelaar/biggblog/content/posts/This is my first blog (Blog-pipeline).md

 # Step 7: Push all changes to the main branch
-echo "Deploying to GitHub Main..."

-if ! git push origin master; then echo "Failed to push to main branch." exit 1 fi
+echo "Deploying to GitHub Main..." if ! git push origin master; then echo "Failed to push to main branch." exit 1 fi

+echo "Deploying to TransIP..." if ! ssh username@server; then echo "Failed to push to TransIP." exit 1 fi

+# Run deploy.sh on the remote server
+echo "Executing deploy.sh on TransIP..." ssh username@server 'bash -s' < ./deploy.sh

 echo "All done!
 Site synced, processed, committed, built, and deployed."
 ```

 ### Here you go, you own blog! :fire: